 This was how the Boulder County fair was born that year, on a parcel of land purchased for $600, and has continued annually ever since.
 This first local fair in the Territory included an address to the crowd outlining the key value of local farmsteads in promoting “tree culture.. on the plains, to beautify and shelter our homes, as well as for their fruits and timber; an exhortation to the ladies to cultivate flowers and small fruits to make homes attractive to their male relatives, and thus win them from the ways of temptation.”

 Fast-forward to today, Boulder continues to chart new territory in the US local foods movement.
-I an effort to conserve farmland from development in this popular area, the County of Boulder has purchased 25,000 acres of agricultural land and given it permanent-conservation status.
-Nearly 2,000 of those acres are certified organic and the County is working to transition over 1,200 more areas to organic by 2020.
+I an effort to conserve farmland from development in this popular area, the County of Boulder has purchased 25,000 acres of agricultural land and given it permanent conservation status.
+Nearly 2,000 of those acres are certified organic and the County is working to transition over 1,200 more areas to organic.

 But we wax on – these conversations are much better had while riding the back roads and bike paths of the area or sipping a beverage at a beautiful farm on a tour.
 There’s really nothing quite like breathing the fresh air and tasting the food revolution for yourself – give us a call and we’ll show you around!